Instructions to Authors

 - A. Baron, C. Devaux, P. Colson, D. Raoult and J.-M. Rolain, Teicoplanin: an alternative drug for the treatment of COVID-19?, Int.
 J. Antimicrob.
 Agents 55(4) (2020) Article ID 105944 (2 pages); https:// doi.org/10.1016/j.ijantimicag.2020.105944

 - Pan-Montojo, O. Anichtchik, Y. Dening, L. Knels, S. Pursche, R. Jung, S. Jackson, G. Gille, M. G. Spillantini, H. Reichmann and R. H. W. Funk, Progression of Parkinson’s disease pathology is reproduced by intragastric administration of rotenone in mice, PLoS One 5(1) (2010) e8762 (10 pages); https://doi.org/10.1371/journal.pone.0008762

 - Mutschler and H. Derendorf, Drug Actions, Basic Principles and Therapeutic Aspects, Medpharm Scientific Publishers, Stuttgart 1995, pp. 16–26., or J. Feely, T. Pringle and D. MacLean, Calcium Channel Blockers, in New Drugs (Ed.
 J. Feely), 3rd ed., BMJ Publishing Group, London 1994, pp. 82–93.

 Example for patent reference:

-Tables and figures should be designed in a fashion that enables understanding without referring to the text.
+Tables and figures should be designed in a fashion that enables understanding without referring to the text, however, avoiding excessive texts which belong to Experimental, or R&D sections.
 Presentation of the same results in figures and tables will not be accepted.